Riandra4trend/CompfestAIC/README.md

    Analyze how the page is structured, including visible UI elements and the underlying DOM, to understand how content is presented on both listing and detail pages.

 2. **Field Identification**
    Identify and extract every field requested by the user—whether it comes from a product detail section, a listing card, or other structured/unstructured content.
-The agent can also retrieve non-visible data such as values stored in <script> tags, embedded JSON, metadata, or hidden HTML attributes—ensuring complete coverage even when information does not appear directly on screen.
+The agent can also retrieve non-visible data such as values stored in "script" tags, embedded JSON, metadata, or hidden HTML attributes—ensuring complete coverage even when information does not appear directly on screen.

 ### **Output**